Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 <a name="Ex1Task3" />
 ###Task 3 - Adding Authentication to the App###

->**Note:** Because the login is performed in a popup, you should invoke the login method from a button's click event.
-Otherwise, many browsers will suppress the login window.

 1. Open the project file index.html, locate the H1 element and under it add the following code snippet:

 	````HTML